Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Results

-Sensitivity to the scoring-function hyperparameter was modest: altering the RMSD–validity trade-off from $\lambda=3$ to $\lambda=1 \text{ or } 5$ shifted scores by at most $2\%$, and the directions of change differed across benchmarks, implying that MolAS is relatively insensitive to reasonable weighting choices.
-Ranking-aware objectives, including pairwise logistic (PL), Normalized Discounted Cumulative Gain (NDCG@)3, and their combination with BCE, likewise produced only noise-level variation, with no systematic gain.
-The overall performance spread across all ablations remained within $\sim2\%$, underscoring that none of the architectural or objective-function modifications meaningfully changed the behaviour of the model.
+Sensitivity to the scoring-function hyperparameter is modest: altering the RMSD--validity trade-off from $\lambda=3$ to $\lambda=1$ or $5$ shifts scores by at most $\sim2\%$, and the directions of change differ across benchmarks, implying that MolAS is relatively insensitive to reasonable weighting choices in the current regime.
+Ranking-aware objectives, including pairwise logistic (PL), Normalized Discounted Cumulative Gain (NDCG@3), and their combinations with BCE, likewise produce only small variations with no consistent gain (Table~\ref{tab:ablation_architecture}).

-Taken together, these results support a clear interpretation that MolAS is \emph{data-limited} rather than \emph{architecture-limited}.
-Additional architectural complexity fails to yield reliable improvements.
+These negative results are informative when viewed through the oracle-landscape diagnostics.
+On several benchmarks the oracle is high-entropy and shallow near the top: multiple solvers frequently achieve similar composite success scores, and small changes in post-processing can reorder winners.
+In such regimes, the supervision signal exhibits (i) \emph{near-ties} among top solvers, (ii) \emph{non-smooth ranking transitions} where small score perturbations flip the top-1 label, and (iii) \emph{label noise induced by protocol differences} when the same complex is evaluated under different workflows.
+Together, these properties make strict ranking supervision brittle: pairwise/listwise losses treat many near-ties as hard constraints, amplifying noise without adding stable information beyond a calibrated success tendency.
+Consistently, increasing model capacity (deeper decoders or GNN encoders) does not yield systematic gains, suggesting that the limiting factor is not expressiveness but the stability and separability of the workflow-defined labels.

+Taken together, the ablations support an evidence-backed hypothesis that MolAS is \emph{data- and label-regime limited} rather than \emph{architecture-limited}: when oracle entropy is high and top-rank boundaries are non-smooth, additional capacity or more aggressive ranking losses provide limited benefit and can degrade transfer across benchmarks.
 The baseline configuration therefore represents an appropriate balance of expressiveness and stability for the scale and heterogeneity of the available data.